scottrogowski/mongita/README.md

 Mongita is a lightweight embedded document database that implements a commonly-used subset of the [MongoDB/PyMongo interface](https://pymongo.readthedocs.io/en/stable/).
 Mongita differs from MongoDB in that instead of being a server, Mongita is a self-contained Python library.
 Mongita can be configured to store its documents either on disk or in memory.

-Mongita is a project.
+Mongita is in active development.
 Please report any bugs.
 Anticipate breaking changes until version 1.0.
 Mongita is free and open source.
 [You can contribute!]((#contributing))

 ### Applications
 - **Embedded database**: Mongita is a good alternative to [SQLite](https://www.sqlite.org/index.html) for embedded applications when a document database makes more sense than a relational one.